 Dandelion (Taraxacum officinale)

-Dandelion has a special composition of vitamins A, B, C, and D, as well as the minerals iron, potassium, and zinc.
-This delicate little flower that is often considered a weed has leaves and roots that can cure a headache in no time.
+Dandelion has a special composition of vitamins A, B, C, and D as well as the minerals iron, potassium, and zinc.
+This delicate little flower has leaves and roots that can cure a headache in no time.
 Consumed in raw salads, brewed into tea, or taken as a supplement, dandelion will relax you and relieve inflammation.
 It is especially effective for getting rid of that lingering achy feeling that keeps you on edge.
 Furthermore, its high content of vitamin A supports eye health, thus preventing the recurrent tension headaches caused by overexerting the eyes.

 Guarana (Paullinia cupana)

 This Amazon native is usually thought of as an energy booster and a concentration aid, thanks to its amazing guaranine content.
 However, it should not be overlooked that, in addition to acting as a stimulant, guaranine is also an effective way to enhance the effects of other pain relievers, whether herbal or commercial.

 Lavender (Lavandula angustifolia)

 Sometimes, headaches are caused by erratic hormone levels in the body.
 This herb is particularly effective for targeting such headaches.
 It can also relieve that twitchy feeling you may get in your neck when a headache comes on.
-For best results, you can enjoy a lavender tea, or rub two drops of essential oil on your top lip to inhale the aroma.
+For best results, you can enjoy a lavender tea or rub two drops of essential oil above your top lip to inhale the aroma.
 This can relieve everything from a small headache to a migraine.

-Next time you have a headache, before grabbing a pain reliever that can cause irritability, try a deeply healing alternative remedy.
+Next time you have a headache, before grabbing a pain reliever that can cause irritability or other side effects, try a deeply healing alternative remedy.
 These herbs have been cherished for centuries for their headache taming abilities, and they are widely available today for your comfort.
-Whether a supplement, tea, or wonderful aroma, you will feel delightful relief.